- Environment & Conservation

 Caps and lids

-Lids and caps larger than three inches in diameter can be recycled.
+Lids larger than three inches in diameter can be recycled.
 Tin can lids must stay hooked to the can and be pushed down inside.
-Plastic caps and lids smaller than three inches in diameter, and detached metal lids go in the garbage.
+Put plastic caps back on plastic bottles for recycling.
+Loose caps, lids smaller than three inches in diameter, and detached metal lids go in the garbage.

 Compostable food ware

-Compostable food ware cannot go your recycling cart.
+Compostable food ware cannot go in your recycling cart.
 Plain uncoated (non-shiny) paper plates and approved Cedar Grove compostable food ware (pdf) is accepted in your food and yard waste cart.
-All other food ware labeled compostable or biodegradeable goes in your garbage.
+All other food ware labeled compostable or biodegradable goes in your garbage.

 Computers and electronics